 David said this kind of dome can be put up over a weekend.
 And it can be built for $500 or less.
 While it can be a place to live, David thought he might use it for storage.

 We discussed how such a structure might be anchored, insulated, heated and provided with lighting.
 Entry ways and windows need to be preplanned before the cement goes on.
 David aimed to show how the dome can be simple and sustainable..

 Practical instruction–David can be called a DIY disaster resilience advocate.
 He has a passion for teaching you and me practical ways to be prepared.
 That’s what the Shepherd School is about.
 Plus, he planned to release a new book called 52 Prepper Projects, which would include projects you can do that aren’t just theoretical.
 (This book is in addition to the one planned for 2014 about ferrocement domes.)

 Find out more–As always, David and I talked about more than I have time to share here.
 Hear our conversation by listening to DestinySurvival Radio for July 25, 2013.
 View David’s latest articles and videos on prepping by going to www.tngun.com, which is his site for the Shepherd School.

-Click on the titles of his books to order from Barnes & Noble.
+Click on the titles of his books to order them.
 They are Understanding the Use of Handguns for Self Defense and 52 Prepper Projects.